albertattard/java-boot-camp/03 - Classes, Methods and Control Flow.md

 ```

-### Loop and Control Flow Example
+#### A simple game with dice and random numbers

 Using `Random` as a source of input, write a simple game where the player is given three chances to roll `10` or above.
-If the players rolls then or above, the program should print the following.
+If the players rolls `10` or above, the program should print the following.

 ```bash
 You won!!